Phase 1 — Deploy Elastic Security Infrastructure

 • Step 2: Add Elastic GPG Key

-• Downloaded Elastic’s official signing key.
-Allows Ubuntu to verify packages are authentic to prevent installing tampered software.
+• Download Elastic’s official signing key.
+This allows Ubuntu to verify packages are authentic to prevent installing tampered software.

 • curl -fsSL https://artifacts.elastic.co/GPG-KEY-elasticsearch | \